ChuanMeng/QPP4CS/README.md

 --alpha 0

 ```
-The output files of baselines would be saved in the folder `./output/pre-retrieval/**`.
+The output files of PPL-QPP would be saved in the folder `./output/pre-retrieval/**`.

 ## Run PPL-QPP
 Lastly, run the following commands to evaluate all baselines and PPL-QPP in terms of Pearson, Kendall, and Spearman correlation coefficients: